smessie/Article-ESWC2024-DFDP/content/evaluation.md

 #### Multiple Viewing Environments

-The first research question was: "How can machines be controlled in a declarative way to create forms for producing RDF in **multiple viewing environments** (such as the web and text-based via a command line)?".
+The first research question was: "How can machines be controlled in a declarative way to create forms for producing RDF in **multiple viewing environments** (such as the Web and text-based via a command line)?".
-The FormRenderer app and the FormCli app are apps in different viewing environments and thus demonstrate that it is possible to create a form renderer application in multiple viewing environments (R4).
+The FormRenderer and FormCli apps showcase the feasibility of creating a form renderer application in multiple viewing environments (R4).
 The form was described in a declarative way (R1) as the display part is fully described using the already existing Solid-UI ontology.
-It is possible to pass along data and a machine can automatically prefill your form by using the bindings attached to form fields (R2), and a user can interpret the title of the form field to manually enter a value (R3).
+Data can be passed along to automatically prefill a form by machines using the form fields' bindings (R2), and users can interpret the field title to manually enter a value (R3).

 #### Schema Alignment Tasks